logux/docs/protocols/ws/spec.md

 All times in this protocol are a milliseconds elapsed since 1 January 1970 00:00:00 UTC.

-The only exception is the time inside action `id`, which elapsed since [20 May 2026 04:46:35 UTC](https://arxiv.org/abs/2605.20695) to keep the ID short.

 ## Messages

 Communication is based on messages.
 Every message is a array with string in the beginning and any types next: